Tesla Solar Review: Guide to Costs, Services & More (2023)

 Watch Below: See for yourself what the Tesla solar panel installation process looks like

-Tesla Solar equipment comes with two warranties, including a 10-year comprehensive warranty and a 25-year panel performance warranty.
+Tesla Solar equipment comes with a 10-year comprehensive warranty and a 25-year panel performance warranty.
+These warranties are comparable to the industry standard warranty, and you can expect the following to be covered under each:

 • Comprehensive warranty: Your Tesla solar system is covered by a 10-year warranty.
 That means for the first decade after your solar panel installation, Tesla should perform any maintenance or labor request related to your solar system at no cost.
 It covers issues related to roof mounting and leaks, your Tesla solar inverter and/or your Powerwall.